-ASSESSMENT Form of Assessment All assessments are carried out by external examiners.
+Assessment Form of assessment All assessments are carried out by external examiners.
 Candidates are required to carry out a combination of practical tasks and underpinning theoretical assessment.
-Unit Format Unit specifications contain the title, unit code, credit level, credit value, learning outcomes, assessment criteria, grade descriptor, and types of evidence required for the unit.
-Bands of Assessment There are four bands of assessment (distinction, merit, pass and unclassified) for the qualification as a whole.
-Quality Assurance Quality Assurance ensures that all assessments are carried out to the same standard by objective sampling and re-assessment of candidates' work.
+Assessment bands There are four bands of assessment (Distinction, Merit, Pass and Unclassified) for the qualification as a whole.
+Quality assurance Quality assurance ensures that all assessments are carried out to the same standard by objective sampling and reassessment of candidates' work.
 A team of external examiners is appointed, trained and standardised by RSL.